 How long do I take PrEP after I have started taking it?

 Once you start taking PrEP, how long should you stay on it?
-Every person is different, and before making any decision that impacts your health, you should speak to your primary care provider or a specialist, like the ones at Q Care Plus.
+Every person is different.
+Before making decisions that impact your health, speak to your primary care provider or a specialist, like the ones at Q Care Plus.
 But, to provide some insight, a few of Q Care Plus’s medical providers weigh in.

 Dr. Jennifer Belfry, DNP, FNP-BC, AAHIVS, Clinical Lead

 “For sexual exposure, you should take daily oral PrEP for however long you are sexually active,” says Dr. Belfry.
-“If you’re looking to stop oral PrEP, continue taking it for 7 days after your last sexual encounter to protect yourself on the tail end too.
-There is less data on intravenous exposure and oral PrEP, but it would be best to continue daily oral PrEP for however long you may be having intravenous exposure, plus at least 7 days after your last intravenous use.”
+“If you’re looking to stop oral PrEP, continue taking it for 7 days after sex to protect yourself on the tail end too.
+There is less data on intravenous exposure and oral PrEP.
+Continue daily oral PrEP for however long you have intravenous exposure, plus at least 7 days after your last intravenous use.”

 Dr. Julie Graves, MD, MPH, PhD

 “It’s okay to take PrEP for as long as you need it to prevent HIV.
-There are a lot of factors involved on how long you’ll take it.
+Many factors can determine how long you’ll take it.
 That includes how many partners you have, what relationship status you have, and how often you’re having sex.
 Talking with our providers at Q Care Plus, we’ll work together to come up with a strategy that works best for you.”

 Anthony Interrante, NP